General Motors streetcar conspiracy: Role in decline of the streetcars

 In 2010, CBS's Mark Henricks reported:

 Other factors

-Other factors have been cited as reasons for the decline of streetcars and public transport generally in the United States.
+Other factors have been cited as reasons for the general decline of streetcars and public transport in the United States.
 Robert Post notes that the ultimate reach of GM's alleged conspiracy extended to only about 10% of American transit systems.
-Guy Span says that actions and inaction by government was one of many contributing factors in the elimination of electric traction.
+Guy Span said that actions and inaction by government was one of many contributing factors in the elimination of electric traction.
 Cliff Slater suggested that the regulatory framework in the US actually protected the electric streetcars for longer than would have been the case if there was less regulation.

 Some regulations and regulatory changes have been linked directly to the decline of the streetcars: